whipowill/wow-addon-playerbots/MANUAL.md

 command | action
 :---|:---
-``.playerbots bot add name1,name2,name3`` | login these alts ``.playerbots bot remove name1,name2,name3`` | logout these alts ``.playerbots bot add *`` |  login all alts ``.playerbots bot remove *`` | logout all alts ``.playerbots bot init=rare name1,name2,name3`` | respawn w/ your level, max talents, and rare gear (random bots only)
+``.playerbots bot add name1,name2,name3`` | login alts ``.playerbots bot remove name1,name2,name3`` | logout alts ``.playerbots bot add *`` |  login all alts ``.playerbots bot remove *`` | logout all alts ``.playerbots bot init=rare name1,name2,name3`` | respawn @ your level w/ max talents & rare gear (random bots only)

 ## Behavior

 The bots are programmed to respond to triggers by listing possible actions and choosing one based on a strategy:

-- trigger - something has occured
+- triggers - what is happening
-- action - something the bot can do
+- actions - what can the bot do
-- stragegy - which action is the best action
+- stragegy - what is the best action

 Strategies can be combined, so they merge their effects to produce desired choices.
 Bots use two strategy categories: combat and non-combat, depending on combat status.
 You can add, subtract, or toggle strategies using the combat and non-combat prefixes in your commands: